Astig-1982/The-Exoplanet-Project/README.md

 ### Exoplanets' Images:

 I have used images representing each exoplanet from the main list in order for the user to have a better representation of the specific exoplanet.
-It also adds dynamicity to the app, also by zooming in the image upon hovering.
+It also adds dynamicity to the app by zooming in the image upon hovering.
 Please see at [Credits](#credits) section the sources where the images have been taken from.

 ### Default Images Within The App:

 A default image will be added automatically when manually adding an exoplanet to your list.
 There are 2 images, each representing a common rocky planet and resepctively a common gas giant.
+Please see at [Credits](#credits) section the sources where these images have been taken from.

 ### Fonts:

 I chose to use [ABRIL FATFACE](https://fonts.google.com/specimen/Abril+Fatface?query=abril) as the font for all the main titles as I believe it's thickness and clean shape provide good readability and would be a good match for all of the app's sections.
-Please see at [Credits](#credits) section the sources where the images have been taken from.

 I chose to use [LATO](https://fonts.google.com/specimen/Lato?query=lato) as main font as I believe it provides a good readability and looks proffessional.

-I chose to use [ROBOTO SLAB](https://fonts.google.com/specimen/Roboto+Slab?query=roboto) for all action buttons as I believe it provides one of the best readability (which is always important for action buttons) and in the same time it can give the app a more futuristic aspect.
+I chose to use [ROBOTO SLAB](https://fonts.google.com/specimen/Roboto+Slab?query=roboto) for all action buttons as I believe it provides one of the best readability, which is always important for action buttons.

 ### Icons: